CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

       - cidr: 192.168.0.0/24
     ```

-1. on service creation, some mechanism to assign service the proper IP address.
+1. on service creation, the current service IP address assignment mechanism is used - in scope of individual network instead of the whole cluster, though.

 ##### Network provider managed pool
 Service IP addresses are implicitly managed by the capable network provider.
-Network object can have the service IP cidr (or not); at best for information - Arktos delegates IPAM to the external network provider, via network controller invoking the service it provides.
+Network object can have the service IP cidr (or not); at best for information - Arktos delegates IPAM to the external network provider, via network/service controller (detailed design TBD) interacting with the external network provider.

+(**TBD: Can we support network provider to mutate service IP after it has been assigned?
+If so, how does the mutation propagate to Arktos?**)

 Network object specifies service ipam as *external* (the default is k8s - managed by Arktos):